MRASL/documentation/Software/Kdenlive.md

 # Kdenlive "nonlinear" video editor

-### Tutorial : How to dynamically plot data on Matlab and play simultaneously a video of your UAV/UGV?
+### How to dynamically plot data on Matlab and simultaneous play video of your UAV/UGV?

 A repo by Justin CANO (MRASL) with some example code can be found there :